 The Grewelthorpe fight was arranged for 17 June 1802 and the following newspaper reports give us a feel for what went on.

-From, the YORK HERALD.
+From, the YORK HERALD

 “The boxing match made some time since, at Newmarket, to be fought by the above named, it was agreed by the parties, should be decided on Thursday, June 17, between the hours of twelve and two, at the village of Grewelthorpe, about six miles from Ripon.
-The above village is in the West Riding; the division of that part of the county and the North Riding taking place there.
-Accordingly, on the morning of Thursday, a stage was erected at the bottom of a close adjoining the house of Mr. Pickersgill; the money, amounting to 1,450 a-side, deposited by the parties, and every necessary preparation made.
-In consequence of information having been previously sent to the magistrates, the Very Reverend the Dean of Ripon and Middleham, with several of the justices for the North and West Ridings, attended at Grewelthorpe, and signified their determination to put a stop to all such outrageous proceedings; but finding that the business was likely to be proceeded with, and that a number of people were assembling, they ordered the Riot Act to be read, which was accordingly done about twelve o’clock, by Mr. Taylors, the Town Clerk.
+The above village is in the West Riding, the division of that part of the county and the North Riding taking place there.
+Accordingly, on the morning of Thursday, a stage was erected at the bottom of a close adjoining the house of Mr. Pickersgill, the money, amounting to 1,450 a-side, deposited by the parties, and every necessary preparation made.
+In consequence of information having been previously sent to the magistrates, the Very Reverend the Dean of Ripon and Middleham, with several of the justices for the North and West Ridings, attended at Grewelthorpe, and signified their determination to put a stop to all such outrageous proceedings, but finding that the business was likely to be proceeded with, and that a number of people were assembling, they ordered the Riot Act to be read, which was accordingly done about twelve o’clock, by Mr. Taylors, the Town Clerk.
 However, between one and two o’clock, Belcher, with his second, etc., went upon the stage, and was followed by Berks, upon which Mr. Trapps went down to inform them, that if they did not instantly quit the stage, and the neighbourhood, they and their parties would be apprehended.
 They immediately obeyed, and left Grewelthorpe soon after.”To the Editor of the DAILY ADVERTISER.

-Sir, The wager for which I was to have fought with Belcher, at Grewelthorpe, in Yorkshire, was 1,450 guineas a side; Captain Fletcher betting upon me, and Mr. Fletcher Reid upon Belcher; the match was to be fought between twelve and two.
+Sir, The wager for which I was to have fought with Belcher, at Grewelthorpe, in Yorkshire, was 1,450 guineas a side, Captain Fletcher betting upon me, and Mr. Fletcher Reid upon Belcher, the match was to be fought between twelve and two.

 Captain Fletcher was on the stage half an hour before Mr. Fletcher Reid could make up the sum betted.
 Belcher did not come upon the stage until half past one, and then appeared in boots, consequently not very likely with an intention to fight.
 Immediately on his coming on the stage, Captain Fletcher came to me at the house, and desired me to put on my fighting dress, and be ready immediately, which I directly did.
 I was then asked by Fletcher Reid, ‘Where is your second ?’
 I answered, ‘Let us fight without seconds, for Harry Lee has refused to be one, on account of the magistrates.’

-I had wished to fight before the hour named, to prevent the interposition of the magistrates ; for though no man can more respect their authority, which I would not attempt to resist, I thought it would be fair enough to get a start of them.
+I had wished to fight before the hour named, to prevent the interposition of the magistrates , for though no man can more respect their authority, which I would not attempt to resist, I thought it would be fair enough to get a start of them.

 Mr. Bolton, of York, held the bets, to the amount of 2,900 guineas.
 I had been in training seven weeks at Middleham, and was never in better condition.
 I ran and leaped with many people, and always beat them.
 I was exceedingly well treated by the people there, and must say that Captain Fletcher behaved amazingly well, and like a gentleman to me.
 I told him it was not for the sake of money, but of my honour, that I wanted to fight.